Dominance regions for affine cluster algebras

 \begin{proposition} Suppose $B$ is a neighboring exchange matrix and $k$ is a special index of~$B$.
-Then there exists a sequence $\kk$ of indices in $\set{k,n-1,n}$ with the following properties. \begin{enumerate}[label=\bf\arabic*., ref=\arabic*] \item $\mu_\kk(B)$ is neighboring. \item $\Comp(\mu_\kk(B))=\mu_k(\Comp(B))$. \item $\CompPlus(\mu_\kk(B))$ does not equal $\mu_k(\CompPlus(B))$, but $\CompPlus(\mu_\kk(B))$ agrees with $\CompPlus(B)$ in the affine rows. \item The mutation map $\eta^{B^T}_\kk$ fixes the imaginary ray pointwise. \item If $x$ is a vector whose affine entries are zero, then $\eta^{B^T}_\kk(x)=\eta^{\Comp(B)^T}_k(x)$. \end{enumerate} \end{proposition} \begin{proof} The special index $k$, together with the affine indices, determines a $3\times3$ submatrix of $B$ that agrees with one of the entries in Table~\ref{submat tab}.
+Then there exists a sequence $\kk$ of indices in $\set{k,n-1,n}$ with the following properties. \begin{enumerate}[label=\bf\arabic*., ref=\arabic*] \item $\mu_\kk(B)$ is neighboring. \item $\Comp(\mu_\kk(B))=\mu_k(\Comp(B))$. \item $\CompPlus(\mu_\kk(B))$ does not equal $\mu_k(\CompPlus(B))$, but $\CompPlus(\mu_\kk(B))$ agrees with $\CompPlus(B)$ in the affine rows. \item The mutation map $\eta^{B^T}_\kk$ fixes the imaginary ray pointwise. \item If $x$ is a vector whose affine entries are zero, then the affine entries of $\eta^{B^T}_\kk(x)$ are again zero and $\eta^{B^T}_\kk(x)=\eta^{\Comp(B)^T}_k(x)$. \end{enumerate} \end{proposition} \begin{proof} The special index $k$, together with the affine indices, determines a $3\times3$ submatrix of $B$ that agrees with one of the entries in Table~\ref{submat tab}.
 For convenience in the rest of the proof, we call this $3\times3$ submatrix merely ``the submatrix'' and refer to the labels in the table as ``the type'' of the submatrix.
 We argue separately for the different cases in the table, but are able to combine some cases that are related by scaling.